otenim/AnomalyDetectionUsingAutoencoder/README.md

 ## Evaluation Procedure

-1. Train an autoencoder on only normal training samples.
+1. Train an autoencoder on only normal dataset.
-2. Compute losses for validation samples that consists of normal validation samples and abnormal samples. validation_samples[0\~499] corresponds to the former dataset and validation_samples[500\~999] corresponds to the latter.
-1,000 samples in total.
+2. Compute losses for validation dataset that consists of normal validation dataset and abnormal dataset.

-The above procedure is executed for each three models.
+The above procedure is to be executed for each three models.

 ## Result

-As described in the last section, sample index 0\~499 means losses computed on 500 normal validation samples, and 500\~999 means computed on 500 abnormal samples.
+Sample index (x-axis) 0\~499 means losses computed on 500 normal validation samples, and 500\~999 means computed on 500 abnormal samples.
+You can the losses during samples index 500\~99 increase as expected.

 ##### 1 training epochs